Local Businesses and Village Amenities in Heath and Reach

-Additionally, there are two hairdressing salons and a flooring store all within the village boundary.
+Additionally, there are three hairdressing salons and a flooring store all within the village boundary.

 The main shopping area is in Leighton Buzzard (4 miles away), or for a wider choice, Milton Keynes (8 miles away).

-There are three inns in the village, each one offering meals and accommodation.
+There are three inns in the village, each one offering quality meals and accommodation.